auth0/docs/articles/saml/identity-providers/ssocircle.md

 In this step, you will test to make sure the SAML configuration between Auth0 and SSOCircle is working.

-While logged in to the [Auth0 Management Dashboard](${manage_url}), navigate to the [Enterprise Connections](${manage_url}/#/connections/enterprise) page and click on the **SAMLP Identity Provider** row.
+While logged in to the [Auth0 Management Dashboard](${manage_url}), navigate to the [Enterprise Connections](${manage_url}/#/connections/enterprise) page and click the **SAMLP Identity Provider** row.

 ![Auth0 Create Enterprise Connection Screen](/media/articles/saml/identity-providers/ssocircle/create-enterprise-connection.png)

-To test, click on the **triangle** next to the Connection you created earlier.
+To test, click the **triangle** next to the Connection you created earlier.

 ![Connection Options Screen](/media/articles/saml/identity-providers/ssocircle/test-connection.png)

 You should be redirected from Auth0 to the SSOCircle login page.
-Login with the credentials you provided when creating the SSOCircle account.
+Log in with the credentials you provided when creating the SSOCircle account.

 ![Login Screen](/media/articles/saml/identity-providers/ssocircle/login.png)

-You may receive a window that says, *"Your session has timed out."* If so, click on the **Return to Login page** link below this message.
+You may receive a window that says, *"Your session has timed out."* If so, click the **Return to Login page** link below this message.

 Once you have logged in, you will see a *SAML Consent Page*.
 Click the box indicating that you're not a robot, then click **Continue SAML Single Sign On**.

 ![Consent to SAML Screen Screen](/media/articles/saml/identity-providers/ssocircle/saml-consent.png)

-At this point, if the SAML configuration works, your browser will be redirected back to an Auth0 page that says **"It works!!!"**.
-This page will display the contents of the SAML authentication assertion sent by the SSOCircle IDP to Auth0.
+At this point, if the SAML configuration works, your browser will be redirected back to an Auth0 page that says **"It works!!!"** This page will display the contents of the SAML authentication assertion sent by the SSOCircle IDP to Auth0.

 If the test shows that something didn't work, please review the above steps and consult the [Troubleshooting](#8-troubleshooting) section.